This picture is the more famous depiction of Mona Parsons at age 19.

 Mona Parsons was born in Middleton, Nova Scotia in 1901.
 In 1911 she and her parents (Mary Keith of Salisbury and Colonel Norval Parsons) moved to Wolfville, Nova Scotia.
 She was enrolled at the Conservatory of Music and Fine Arts at the Acadia Ladies Seminary, graduating in 1920 with a diploma in Oratory and Expression.
 She then enrolled at the Currie School of Expression in Boston.
 Upon completing her studies there she enrolled to study voice and music at Central College in Conway, Arkansas until 1925.
 In 1926 she was a beauty contest representative from Wolfville in the summer carnival held in Kentville, Nova Scotia.
-She then went to New York to become an actress.
+She then went to New York to become a showgirl with "The Follies".
 After the death of her mother (on Mona's 29th birthday in 1930) she enrolled in Jersey City Medical School and graduated in 1935 with high honours.
 She then began to work at a medical establishment in Park Avenue, New York.

 This is a formal portrait of a woman showing head and shoulders, and looking toward the right.
 She is wearing a dark v-necked dress.
 Her hair is combed back, showing her whole forehead.
 She is wearing lipstick.